nemosminer/NemosMiner/README.md

-      Press key s in the window to switch between light and full display Press key e in the window to show/hide earnings Will toggle(switch) display at next refresh
+      Press key s in the window to switch between light and full display Press key e in the window to show/hide earnings Will toggle display at next refresh

- Update Notifier
+   New version notification

-     Will show update meassage when a new version of NemosMiner is Avavilible
+      NemosMiner will notify new version availability
 *****

  This is a free project feel free to donate be much appreciated: